Deduplication Building Block Guide

 A dedicated deduplication storage policy consists of one library, one deduplication database and one or more MediaAgents.
 For scalability purposes, using a dedicated deduplication policy allows for the efficient movement of very large amounts of data.

 Dedicated policies are recommended, when backing up large amount of data with separate data types that do not deduplicate well against each other such as database and file system data.
+If you enable horizontal scaling for deduplication databases, the dedicated policies are created automatically.

 For more information, see Data Protection and Archiving Deduplication.